 What To Order: King's Breakfast (INR 575), and latte (INR 190)

-What To Order: Any of their coffees, and a roast chicken and chicken ham croissant bun (INR 260)
+What To Order: Any of their coffees, and a chicken ham croissant bun (INR 260)

 This Parsi cafe in Ballard Estate is delight to work out of.
 The dishes on the menu are actually quite budget-friendly, especially the breakfast items.
 They don’t have plug points next to every table, but you can easily seat yourself next to the nearest point.